Datawheel/canon/packages/cms/README.md

     /**
      * Make axios calls, run JS, and return your compiled data as a single JS Object.
 Use the pid
-     * give in params to return different attributes for different profiles.
+     * given in params to return different attributes for different profiles.
      */

     if (pid === 49) {